Best Durga Puja in Australia 2025: Top 22 Celebrations

 In and around Canberra, BAC represents the Bengali Community.
 This democratic association created a platform to cater to cultural needs and for the betterment of the entire community.
 They have organised Durga Puja and other significant festivals for over a decade.
 They also participate in several multi-cultural festivals organised by the ACT Government.

-The two-day grand celebrations start with the main puja, followed by a Pushpanjali and the distribution of prasad.
+The three-day grand celebrations start with the main puja, followed by a Pushpanjali and the distribution of prasad.
 Several fun games are arranged to increase the entertainment quotient.
 Lunch and cultural programs are an integrated part of the celebration.
-On the second day, they will celebrate Shubho Bijaya and end the occasion on a sweet note.
+On the third day, they will celebrate Shubho Bijaya and conclude the occasion on a sweet note.

 BPA is an incorporated association that has been functioning since the mid-1990s.
 They started this organisation to promote social integration.
 The aloofness, combined with their nostalgia, led them to assemble to build their community.